TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 normal setpoint (both temperature and humidity ratio) and the mixed air leaving the mixing chamber is cooled to this setpoint.
-If the mixed air temperature is already lower than or equal to the cooling coil setpoint temperature, there is no need to cool the air and the cooling coil is turned off.
+If the mixed air temperature is already lower than or equal to the cooling coil setpoint temperature, there is no need to cool the air, so the cooling coil is turned off.

 ### Heating Coil Control
-If a heating coil is present in the air-cooling system, it can be turned on each time the cooled air leaving the cooling coil is lower than the required supply air temperature needed to compensate for the cooling load in the space and maintain the space air setpoint temperature.
-In the heating coil, the cooled and dehumidified air is heated to the required supply air temperature.
+If a heating coil is present in the air-cooling system, it can be turned on each time the cooled air leaving the cooling coil is lower than the required supply air temperature needed to compensate for the cooling load in the space and maintain the zone air setpoint temperature.
+In the heating coil, the cooled and dehumidified air is heated up to the required supply air temperature.

+It follows that there might be hours during the selected day that neither the cooling coil nor the heating coil is active.
+On these hours the space air is uncontrolled or floating.
+For these hours in which both the cooling and the heating coil are off, the zone and return air temperature are set equal to the outdoor air temperature.
+In reality, it can be expected that the actual zone and return air temperature will be fluctuating between the outside air and zone air setpoint temperature.

 ## Running the Python script